 At what stage should nitrogen be applied to potatoes?

 As a rule, side-dressing your potatoes when they are 4 to 8 inches tall with a nitrogen fertilizer will encourage healthy plant growth.
-They benefit from an additional application of nitrogen fertilizer about 1 to 2 months after planting them, says Bob Villa.
+They benefit from an additional application of nitrogen fertilizer about 1 to 2 months after planting them.

-How do I apply nitrogen fertilizer to my potatoes?
+How do I apply nitrogen fertiliser to my potatoes?

-Many gardeners incorporate nitrogen fertilizer when they hill their potatoes, but caution must be used to mix the fertilizer into the soil and avoid getting it on tender roots.
+Many growers incorporate nitrogen fertiliser when they hill their potatoes, but caution must be used to mix the fertiliser into the soil and avoid getting it on tender roots.

 But, beware.
 Not all liquid fertilizers are foliar feeders and may harm the foliage if you get it wet.
 Always check the label carefully to determine if it is safe to wet the foliage when applying liquid fertilizer.